Mix. In a large bowl, combine the water, active sourdough, and sugar and stir to combine.

 Stretch and fold.
 Stretch and fold the dough to swirl the cinnamon and raisins into the dough.

 Add the rest of cinnamon and raisins.
-Sprinkle the rest of the cinnamon and raisins over the dough and repeat the process of stretching and folding the dough.
+Sprinkle the rest of the cinnamon and raisins over the dough and stretch and fold the dough to get everything incorporated.

 Roll dough.
-Roll the dough into a loaf shape, tuck in the ends, and transfer into a clean bowl.
+Roll the dough into a loaf shape, tuck in the ends, and place it in a clean bowl.
 Cover with plastic or a tea towel.

 First rise.
 Set the dough in a warm place to rise for about 4 hours or until it has doubled in size.